Shan-light/Shan-light/README.md

 ## Objective

 My exposure to digital forensics while pursuing my batchelor's degree has led me to develop a passion for cybersecurity.
-I am now excitied to transition into this field, as a Security Operations Center (SOC) Analyst, compeled by my aspiration to proactively protect and secure digital assets.
+I am now excited to transition into this field, as a Security Operations Center (SOC) Analyst, compeled by my aspiration to proactively protect and secure digital assets.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|